gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 ---
-title: Creating and Modifying Pages
+title: Programmatically Creating and Modifying Pages
 ---

 Gatsby makes it easy to programmatically control your pages.